The most important questions are the ones you ask yourself.

-Before asking these questions, the most important ones are asked of yourself.
 I always tell brides, “What is important to you?”
 Is it tons of images?
 An engagement session?
 Printing rights?
+An enjoyable experience?
+I can guarantee you want all of those things!

 Book the photographer that is right for you guys: one that makes you feel comfortable in front of the camera, fits in your budget, produces exceptional images and will serve you well throughout the process.
 Here are 11 questions to start you off!